Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/24_Hygrothermograph_DHT11.rst

 .. image:: ../_static/imgs/24_Hygrothermograph_DHT11/Chapter24_14.png
     :align: center

 Download the code to ESP8266.
 The first line of LCD1602 shows the temperature value, and the second line shows the humidity value.
-Try to “pinch” the thermistor (without touching the leads) with your index finger and thumb for a brief time to observe the change in the LCD display value.
+Try to "pinch" the thermistor (without touching the leads) with your index finger and thumb for a brief time to observe the change in the LCD display value.

 .. image:: ../_static/imgs/24_Hygrothermograph_DHT11/Chapter24_15.png
     :align: center